rosettatype/design-regression/_posts/2024-01-17-can-we-selectively-attend-to-the-top-halves-of-letters-and-ignore-the-bottom-halves.md

 The study included a practice set of trials followed by the main session.
-The practice was included to familiarise participants with the procedure and to set the speed of presenting the letters.
+The practice was included to familiarise participants with the procedure and to set the pace of presenting the letters (presentation rate).
 It was important to ensure that the task was neither too easy nor too difficult.
 By piloting the study, we realised that there might be quite big differences in the level of difficulty between designers and non-designers; the latter are less used to discriminating between fonts.

 We included 16 practice trials using letters “d”,
-“u”, and “l” where we varied the speed at which we presented the letters starting at 800 msecs, then increasing the speed in steps to 200 msecs and then back to 800 msecs.
-The proportion of correct responses was calculated, and this was used to set a consistent speed for the main part of the study.
+“u”, and “l” where we varied the rate at which we presented the letters starting at 800 msecs, then increasing the rate in steps to 200 msecs and then back to 800 msecs.
+The proportion of correct responses was calculated, and this was used to set a consistent rate for the main part of the study.
 The main part used a different set of letters:
 “a, b, c, e, h, j, l, n, p, q, r, t, z”.